6.1 Working Collaboratively

 Team Charters

 Team charters can take many forms and can serve a variety of functions depending on the context.
 In the business world, they often define the purpose, duration, scope and goals of team projects in terms of the desired output.
 They might also list team members, resources, deliverables, reporting systems, and so on.
 In the working world, a team charter may have an audience that extends beyond the team members.
-Often, in an educational setting, a Team Charter is a way for each team to define their own values, expectations, goals and procedures.
+Often, in an educational setting, a team charter is a way for each team to define their own values, expectations, goals and procedures.

 • Communications Strategies: How will you communicate about the team project outside of team meeting times?
 Email?
 Social media?
 MS Teams or other online tools?